Last Updated on

 Rates: 350 MXN (17.50 USD) per night

-The rooms are huge, the beds are comfortable, the shower has loads of hot water and best of all (for me anyways) the television has not just VH1 but it also has VH1 Classic – Score!
-Oh yeah and it’s clean.
-Again these rooms are basic, but let’s remember our budget.
-There is also secure on-site parking.
-Wi-fi works great.
+The rooms are huge, the beds are comfortable, the shower has loads of hot water and best of all (for me anyways) the television has not just VH1, it also has VH1 Classic – score!
+Oh yeah, and it’s clean.
+Again, these rooms are basic but let’s remember our budget.
+Hotel La Posada de Don Vicente has great Wi-Fi and also has secure on-site parking.

 Tacos El Muelle

-Choosing the best fish taco on the Baja is near impossible.
+Choosing the best fish taco in Baja Mexico is near impossible.
 However Tacos El Muelle may just edge out the competition.
-The secret is in the seasoning of the batter, and that is just how it shall remain – a secret.
+The secret is in the seasoning of the batter and that is just how it shall remain – a secret.
 For 23 Pesos ($1.15 USD) why not indulge in a few of Baja’s best fish tacos at this local food truck.
 In case you didn’t know Tacos El Muelle comes with a very strong Drifter’s Recommendation.

 Guerrero Negro’s greatest claim to fame is that of being one of the best spots to go whale watching in Baja California from late December through April.
 Just south of the town lies Ojo de Liebre Lagoon, also known as Scammon’s Lagoon – a favourite Winter getaway for these great grey giants.
-Naturally this means you’d better pre-book accommodation if you plan on being here during whale watching season.
+Naturally this means pre-booking accommodation if you plan on visiting during whale watching season.

 Looking for something different, little visited and free during your visit to Guerrero Negro?
 Check out the Dunas de Soledad, located 6 miles north of town, close to the military checkpoint.
 Thanks to the winds, this ever changing landscape is in a constant state of shape shifting.
 Make sure you bring your camera, with sunrise or sunset being the optimal time to take snaps.